slepc/slepc/doc/source/documentation/manual/intro.md

 SlepcFinalize();
 ```

-This routine handles operations to be executed at the conclusion of the program, and calls `PetscFinalize` if `SlepcInitialize` began PETSc.
+This routine handles operations to be executed at the conclusion of the program, and calls {external:doc}`PetscFinalize` if `SlepcInitialize` began PETSc.

 **Note to Fortran Programmers**: In this manual all the examples and calling sequences are given for the C/C++ programming languages.
 However, Fortran programmers can use most of the functionality of SLEPc and PETSc from Fortran, with only minor differences in the user interface.
 For instance, the two functions mentioned above have their corresponding Fortran equivalent: